CPLUG/cpc/README.md

 * Submission: id, userId, problemId, submissionTime, status, executionTime, errorId

-Do users have to register to compete?
+* Do users have to register to compete?
 Or just use the CSL login?
+* Error table?
+Or just an enumeration/string?

-Where will configuration options be saved?
+* Where will contest and problem configuration options be saved?
+* What configuration options will be available?
+* What will the format of the config files look like?